 Mera Peak Climbing with Amphu Laptsa Pass lets us experience challenging adventures in the popular Everest region in Nepal.
-Joining this trip is also a great way to explore off the beaten path around the foothills of Nepal Himalayas, a step at the summit of Mera Peak (the highest climbing peaks in the region), and of course cross amazing Amphu Lapcha Pass at a defining altitude of 5,846 meters above sea level.
+Joining this trip is also a great way to explore off-the-beaten-path around the foothills of Nepal Himalayas, step at the summit of Mera Peak (the highest climbing peak in the region), and of course cross the amazing Amphu Lapcha Pass at a defining altitude of 5,846 meters above sea level.
 This entire trekking and peak climbing experience will also play a major role in developing your mountaineering skills.
 With rewarding views of nearby snow-capped mountains like Amadablam, Everest, Makalu, Cho Oyu, and other surrounding peaks.

 Recommended season to join Mera Peak Climbing with Amphu Laptsa Pass is from mid-September to mid-October and mid-March to mid-April.
 Join this Mera Peak Climbing and Amphu Laptsa Pass with Nepal Mountain Trekkers for experiencing professional services at a reasonable cost with 100% safety.
 Contact us now for further inquiries.